 Skype is a great option for contacting potential clients, but screen share and presentation slides can be distracting.
 Going with a phone call helps you connect as quickly and directly as possible with clients!

 Not every situation is perfecting for landing the project using a client phone call, however…

-While creating automated systems is important to the freelance mindset, automated response emails aren't always the best option for landing high-quality clients.
+While creating automated systems is important to the freelancer mindset, automated response emails aren’t always the best option for landing high-quality clients.

 If a client is asking about your services, they’re interested in you!
 The best thing you can do is set up a client phone call and give them the personalized service they’re looking for.

 After all, phone calls are a quick and genuine way to connect with a client.
 They also avoid any robotic vibes than an automated email might have.

 If the new client approaching you is interested in a more detailed proposal, client phone calls are still best for the first contact.
 A 10-minute phone call can bring a lot of keywords and problems to light, which you can later use to write a successful proposal.

 Whenever your time allows you to, go to a client phone call for the first contact.
 Show your confidence and efficiency to new clients right away!

 Side note: prospect phone calls are not the same as cold calls.
 Take these steps on phone calls to clients who’ve made the first step to ask about your services.